RESEARCH WITH ECONOMICS DATA (Econ 190)

 We use the package Stata that is used primarily in economics, other social sciences and biostatistics.

-You can also purchase your own copy of Stata (recommended) - go to https://www.stata.com/order/new/edu/gradplans/student-pricing/
+I strongly recommend that you purchase your own copy of Stata - go to https://www.stata.com/order/new/edu/gradplans/student-pricing/

 For this course and other economics classes the cheapest version Stata/BE is more than adequate and costs $48 (6 months), $94 (1 year); $225 (permanent copy).